PCJones/Sonarr-Enhanced/README.md

 # <img width="24px" src="./Logo/256.png" alt="Sonarr"></img> Sonarr-Enhanced

-A fork of Sonarr with some features and fixes for Usenet Users and the German Scene.
+A fork of Sonarr with some features and fixes for Usenet Users and non-English releases.
+Currently focused on the German Scene but I'm open to Issues/PRs that help other languages.

 # Sonarr: